Chicken Manure: Turning Waste Into Quality Fertilizer

 Chicken Manure Tea

-Begin by composting down your chicken litter.
+Begin by composting chicken manure.
 You want a batch that’s been breaking down for at least 80 days, preferably hot-composted.

 To brew your chicken manure tea, you’ll need a few supplies: